kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 ## Defining the Lit Action

 There are two ways to define a Lit Action.
 You can either define the code inline, or you can use IPFS to store the code.
 In this example, we'll use the inline method.
-If you'd like to use the IPFS method, you would instead use `ipfsId` instead of `litActionCode`, and the `ipfsId` would be the IPFS CID of the Lit Action code.

 <details>
 <summary>Click here to see how this is done</summary>